snokeOver/surveysync-frontend/README.md

 - **_Customizable Surveys_**: Allows surveyors to customize survey questions, options, categories, and deadlines, enabling flexibility and meeting specific survey requirements efficiently.

+- **_Profile and Dashboard_**: User profile section to know and update details and seperate dashboard for users

 <h2>Packages Used</h2>

 - **_Firebase_**: Used for secure and robust user registration, logging, authentication.